anticensority/configurable-pac-scripts/README.md

   * problem decomposition, separation of concerns
   * one standard/code may be used for different use cases (but we have only one -- anticensorship)

-### Configs are Dynamic
+### Configs are Dynamic (Not Sure)

 8. Don't use classes (e.g. Java) to describe configs object, use hash/dictionary instead with a schema validator.
-   I would like to use `CONFIGS.pluginNamedFoo.propBar`, `getConfigsFor('pluginNamedFoo').propBar` seems inconvenient.
+   `CONFIGS` are used inside PAC script too, and there I would like to use `CONFIGS.pluginNamedFoo.propBar`, `getConfigsFor('pluginNamedFoo').propBar` seems inconvenien.

 ## Example